Skip to main content

 App.create_concept_relations(subject_concept_id, object_concept_ids, predicates)

-Creates concept relations between concepts.
+Creates concept relations between concepts of the app.

 Parameters:

-• subject_concept_id (str) - Subject concept ID
+• subject_concept_id (str) - The concept ID of the subject concept

-• object_concept_ids (List[str]) - Object concept IDs
+• object_concept_ids (List[str]) - List of concept IDs of object concepts

-• predicates (List[str]) - Relation predicates
+• predicates (List[str]) - List of predicates corresponding to each relation

 Example: